sschoener/sschoener.github.io/_posts/2025-08-13-c-cpp-compile-time.md

  * `FreeFunc`: We generate lots of calls to a function that takes a struct by pointer.
  * `CppMember`: Like the previous, but that free function is now a member function.
 This obviously doesn't work in C, but I wanted to see how it fares against a free standing function.
  * `NoOverload`: Declare `N` types and a corresponding free function that takes the type by pointer.
  * `CppOverload`: Like the previous, except that all of the functions now have the same name.
+This produces unrealistically large overload sets and I mostly just wanted to see how bad this is.
  * `ReturnByPointer`: Returns a trivial struct (containing just an `int`) by pointer.
  * `ReturnByValue`: Returns a trivial struct by value.